thuanpham582002/nixcats-nvim/README.md

 ---

 > [!WARNING]
+>

-I do not guarantee that everything in here works.
+> I absolutely do not guarantee that everything in here works.

 This is not a distro, its the graveyard of plugins I might have never fully set up.

-If something is broken get your own config XD (sorry kotlin/java/sorta python)
+If something is broken get your own config.

 While I would not suggest using my config, I definitely have a lot of stuff in it and it works for what I need it for.